-Jeremy Ylvisaker is a multi-instrumentalist, composer, producer who has played and recorded with Andrew Bird, members of Prince's New Power Generation, The Suburbs, Eyedea, Fog, Haley, Chuck Statler (maker of "The Truth About Devolution") Merce Cunningham dance company, and many others.
+Jeremy Ylvisaker is a multi-instrumentalist, composer, producer who has recorded with and/or played with John Prine, Andrew Bird, members of Prince's New Power Generation, Jenny Lewis, Justin Vernon, The Suburbs, Eyedea, Fog, Haley, Chuck Statler (maker of "The Truth About Devolution") Merce Cunningham dance company, and many others.
 He has performed on five continents in venues such as the Sydney Opera House, Carnegie Hall, The Cape Town Jazz Festival, The Ed Sullivan Theater (The Late Show with David Letterman), and other television programs including Austin City Limits and the Colbert Report.
 He composes and improvises a variety of instrumental music, some of which to accompany dance performances such as "Stripe Tease", some of which for use in films such as "Pitchfork Unsung: Dan Corrigan", "Rhythmic" (feat.
 Andrew Bird), and "Trophy Husband."
 Some just for listening while you do what you do.
 Jeremy also writes songs for the band Alpha Consumer.

 "Dimebag" is inspired by the story of Eddie Van Halen's guitar in Dimebag Darrell's coffin.
 It's a heavy and undertold story, like one people would make up while trying to understand constellations.
 The sword of the elder.
 Now, this music happens to not sound much like either of those musicians, rather it was written as a sort of abstract memorial service in 3 parts.
 The idea grew from there.